timescale/helm-charts/charts/timescaledb-single/admin-guide.md

 For some further background:
 - [Support Posix Shared Memory across containers in a pod](https://github.com/kubernetes/kubernetes/issues/28272)
 - [Increase POSIX Shared Memory for Kubernetes](https://docs.okd.io/latest/dev_guide/shared_memory.html)

+### `MountVolume.SetUp failed for volume "<volume name>": secret "<release>-secret" not found`

+This error points to missing Secrets.Since release 0.6.0 the Secrets are no longer part of this Helm Chart and should be managed separately.

+* When upgrading a 0.5 deployment to 0.6: [Upgrade Guide](upgrade-guide.md#migrate-the-secrets)
+* When creating a new deployment, or if the old Secrets are no longer available: [Create the Secrets](#creating-the-secrets)